khulnasoft-lab/design.khulnasoft.com/contents/vpat/wcag.md

 ### Table 3: Success Criteria, Level AAA

-Notes: The GitLab product has not been evaluated for WCAG 2.0 Level AAA conformance.
+<note>The GitLab product has not been evaluated for WCAG 2.0 Level AAA conformance.</note>

 ## GitLab Legal Disclaimer